LIVE MORE LIFE, BE MORE iIrish

 • Roughly chop tomatoes and place half into a blender.

-• Add lime juice to blender.
+• Add lime juice to the blender.

 • Add the remaining chopped tomatoes, cilantro, sugar, salt, and pepper.